intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <submit_repiref>`]

+.. _keeprolling_repisbs:

- * Wait for reactions and keep the thing rolling until you can accept the outcome in one way or the other.
-Thus react publicly and in a timely manner to any inquiries.
-Test proposed fixes.
-Do proactive testing: retest with at least every first release candidate (RC) of a new mainline version and report your results.
-Send friendly reminders if things stall.
-And try to help yourself, if you don't get any help or if it's unsatisfying.
+* Wait for reactions and keep the ball rolling until you can accept the outcome in one way or the other.
+Hence react publicly and in a timely manner to any inquiries and requests for testing patches.

+ [:ref:`details <keeprolling_repiref>`]

+.. _retest_repisbs:

+* Retest at least every first release candidate (e.g., -rc1) of a new mainline version released and report your findings in a reply to your report.

+ [:ref:`details <retest_repiref>`]

+.. _reminder_repisbs:

+* If things stall for more than three weeks, evaluate why.
+It can happen due to good or bad reasons -- like an inadequate report or because you missed a request for further details or testing.
+If it is unlikely to be something like that, send a friendly inquiry as a reply-to-self, as it might be a mundane reason like an over-eager spam filter or a developer being on vacation.

+ [:ref:`details <reminder_repiref>`]

+.. _yourself_repisbs:

+* Be aware that nobody is obliged to help you, unless it is a recent regression, a security issue, or an extremely severe problem.
+Hence, try to help yourself if you don't receive any or only unsatisfying help.

+ [:ref:`details <yourself_repiref>`]

+.. _readysolved_repisubs:

 Handling non-regressions only occurring in stable or longterm kernels